senushidinara/AI-IDEAGEN-/README.md

 Welcome to Ideagen! 🚀 This powerful application transforms your browser into a mini movie studio, powered entirely by AI.
 You are the director! 🧑‍🎨

 Craft a narrative by building a sequence of short video clips in a storyboard.
 Bring your ideas to life from simple text prompts, add context with images, narrate your story with AI-powered voiceovers, and seamlessly merge everything into a final, polished video.
 The most magical part?
-The final video merge happens **entirery in your browser**—no servers, no uploads, just pure client-side power!
+The final video merge happens **entirely in your browser**—no servers, no uploads, just pure client-side power! 🪄

 ---

 <br/>

 <details>
-<summary><strong>🏁 Getting Started: Your First Masterpiece</strong></summary>
+<summary><strong>🏁 Getting Started: Your First Masterpiece 🎬</strong></summary>

 Getting Ideagen running is simple and secure, using a standard local development setup.